Effective B2B Selling in a Virtual, Digital-First Age

 Create an honest circle of sellers, managers, leaders, and customers.

-The implementation and adoption of the seller enablement tool ensures that all the needs of everyone is met, particularly of the customers.
+The implementation and adoption of the seller enablement tool ensures that all the needs of everyone is met, particularly the customers.
 They should see the benefit of enhanced communication, better coordination, and closer attention to their needs and priorities.
 A healthy relationship will also follow when you form a virtuous team.

 Work within the existing CRM system.